i The Investments and Securities Act, 2007

 The FHC has exclusive jurisdiction over matters:

-- a ‘arising from the operation of the Companies and Allied Matters Act or any other enactment replacing that Act or regulating the operation of companies incorporated under the Companies and Allied Matters Act’;
+- 'arising from the operation of the Companies and Allied Matters Act or any other enactment replacing that Act or regulating the operation of companies incorporated under the Companies and Allied Matters Act';

-- b ‘the administration or the management and control of the federal government or any of its agencies’; and
+- 'the administration or the management and control of the federal government or any of its agencies'; and

 Most operators in the capital market are limited liability companies incorporated under and regulated by the CAMA.
-It is arguable that the FHC has jurisdiction over matters that touch on the operation of these ‘CAMA companies’, even if such matters occur in the capital market.
-Points (b) and (c) above are also relevant to capital market disputes because the SEC, the apex regulatory body of the capital market, is an agency of the federal government.25
+It is arguable that the FHC has jurisdiction over matters that touch on the operation of these 'CAMA companies', even if such matters occur in the capital market.
+Points (b) and (c) above are also relevant to capital market disputes because the SEC, the main regulatory body of the capital market, is an agency of the federal government.26

 vii The FMDQ OTC Securities Exchange

 The FMDQ is the largest securities exchange in Nigeria by trading volume and focuses on debt and derivative products.
 It operates as a hybrid somewhat of a traditional securities exchange and an over-the-counter (OTC) platform.
 Equity securities are currently not admitted for listing on the FMDQ.
 Like the NSE and in furtherance of Part XIV of the ISA, the FMDQ established its investor protection fund in 2017.
 The FMDQ's listing requirements are similar to those of the NSE but dissimilar in its admission of commercial papers for listing.
 Also, unlike the NSE, the FMDQ operates only one quotation list.